All Episodes

 The most he would do was commute it.

-It wasn't actually that clandestine at all.
+He wasn't actually that clandestine at all.

-Uh Hillary Clinton has compromised any number of intelligence agents uh and intelligence assets of the United States, and she has exposed them all to grave peril, and nobody and and she's that doesn't disqualify her from the presidency.
+Hillary Clinton has compromised any number of intelligence agents and intelligence assets of the United States.

 Au contraire, the president of the United States says, I don't think there's ever been someone so qualified to hold this office.

-The different rules for the Republicans and Democrats.
+And this is the way the game is played: the different rules for the Republicans and Democrats.

-But we've been talking about principles a lot on this show.
+Jonathan Turley, who is a liberal, Jonathan Turley is a liberal, but we've been talking about principles a lot on this show.

-And he's uh he's he supports the Republic as it is constituted.
+He's a principled liberal, and he's a constitutionalist, and he likes the Constitution, and he supports the Republic as it is constituted.

-As I said, big time liberal, big time Democrat agrees with Democrats on all the policy issues.
+As I said, big-time liberal, big-time Democrat, agrees with Democrats on all the policy issues.

-For example, he compares the fuss over Trump University to the fact that Bill Clinton also heads a university, so called.
+For example, he compares the fuss over Trump University to the fact that Bill Clinton also heads a university, so-called.

-It's one of it's called Laureate International Universities.
+It's called Laureate International Universities.

 And if you're wondering where that is, well, it isn't anywhere.

-It's some kind of online diploma mill uh that pays Bill Clinton sixteen million dollars.
+It's some kind of online diploma mill that pays Bill Clinton $16 million as so-called chancellor for this so-called university.

-Um what that means is he basically lends them his name and pitches for it.
+And what that means is he basically lends them his name and pitches for it.

 And there's actually even been a class action lawsuit against this university, just like the Trump University was.